ga4gh/vrs/docs/source/specification/terms_and_model/state.rst

 **Computational definition**

-The *SequenceState* class specifically captures :ref:`sequence` changes over a defined :ref:`Location`.
+The *SequenceState* class specifically captures a :ref:`sequence` as a :ref:`State`.
 This is the State class to use for representing "ref-alt" style variation, including SNVs, MNVs, del, ins, and delins.

 **Information model**